-As shown above, awards are increased when performance exceeds performance targets, and awards are decreased when performance falls below performance targets.
-Results that fall below a preset threshold result in no incentives being awarded.
-Ultimately, all incentive awards under the 2016 Management Incentive Plan are at the discretion of the Compensation Committee.
-Based on discussion with executive management, the Compensation Committee approved the plan performance objectives and the award formula or matrix by which all awards under the 2016 Management Incentive Plan were calculated.
-Performance measures were selected based on our most important priorities for 2016.
-The Committee approved a weight for each performance measure to indicate its relative importance and the percent of overall incentives that could be earned for that particular performance measure.
+Incentive awards are increased when performance exceeds performance targets, and awards are decreased when performance falls below performance targets.
+Under the MIP, incentive awards were realized when actual performance results fell within a range of 85% to 125%.
+Results that fall below the 85% threshold result in no incentives being awarded.
+Ultimately, all incentive awards under the 2018 Management Incentive Plan are at the discretion of the Compensation Committee.
+Based on discussion with executive management, the Compensation Committee approved the plan performance objectives and the award formula or matrix by which all awards under the 2018 Management Incentive Plan were calculated.
+Performance measures were selected based on important priorities for the Company in 2018.
+The Compensation Committee approved a weight for each performance measure to indicate its relative importance and the percent of overall incentives that could be earned for that particular performance measure.